Chickpea garbanzo bean dip or hummus is a delicious vegetable protein rich dip that is easy to make but needs a little aforethought.

 (like olive oil) (Why?
 Because nerves are coated in the good fats and

-new research is confirming that the really serious Neurological diseases
+new research is confirming that the really serious neurological conditions

-(like motor neurone disease) are caused by a high carb/ low fat diet.
+(like motor neuron disease) are caused by a high carb/ low fat diet.

 Read more ...